corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 New CorDapps are installed using the CorDapp provider and are used to extend the behavior of the node.

-Several CorDapps are installed on the node by default to handle common tasks such as:
+Your node comes with several default CorDapps installed, which handle common tasks such as:

 * Retrieving transactions and attachments from counterparties.
 * Upgrading contracts.